 This article is not in any list yet, why not save it to one of your lists.Abstract

 Background/Objectives: The COVID-19 pandemic limited access to in-person physiotherapy, raising concerns about post-operative rehabilitation outcomes.
-This study evaluated whether a self-rehabilitation protocol with virtual consultations after a mini-open Latarjet procedure affected short-term clinical outcomes in active military personnel.
+This prospective observational study, without a control group, evaluated whether a self-rehabilitation protocol following a mini-open Learjet procedure influenced short-term clinical outcomes in active military personnel.
 Materials and Methods: We prospectively enrolled 18 patients (19 shoulders) undergoing mini-open Latarjet between May and October 2020.
 Patients performed a standardized self-rehabilitation protocol starting on the first post-operative day, with progressive range-of-motion (ROM) exercises added at two weeks.
 Pain was assessed using the Visual Analog Scale (VAS), ROM was recorded at each follow-up, complications were noted, and patient satisfaction was evaluated at 12 weeks.
 Results: A total of eighteen patients were prospectively enrolled in the study.
 At 12 weeks, mean VAS decreased from 1.2 ± 0.6 at week 1 to 0 at week 4 onward.
 The mean drug consumption was 2.5 ± 0.7 tablets/day only for the first week.
-Mean assisted forward flexion improved from 155°± 10° at week 1 to 180° in all patients by week 4.
-External rotation reached 60°± 5°at 4 weeks, 75°± 4° at 8 weeks, and 80°± 3°at 12 weeks, with no deficits compared to the contralateral side.
-Internal rotation improved to T7 level by week 8 and remained stable at week 12.
+Mean assisted forward flexion improved from 155° ± 10° at week 1 to 180° in all patients by week 4.
+External rotation reached 60° ± 5°at 4 weeks, 75° ± 4° at 8 weeks, and 80° ± 3°at 12 weeks, with no deficits compared to the contralateral side.
+Internal rotation improved to the T7 level by week 8 and remained stable in week 12.
 No complications, recurrent instability, or graft displacements were reported.
-Patient satisfaction exceeded 9.5/10 in all cases.
-Conclusions: A self-rehabilitation protocol after mini-open Latarjet surgery yielded excellent short-term outcomes in young military patients, with full ROM recovery, high satisfaction, and no complications.
-Further validation of these results requires larger, rigorously controlled studies.
+Patient satisfaction at 12 weeks was assessed using a 0–10 numeric rating scale, with a mean score of 9.5 ± 0.4.
+Conclusions: Implementation of a self-rehabilitation protocol after mini-open Latarjet surgery was associated with favorable short-term outcomes in young military patients, including early recovery, high satisfaction, and absence of complications.
+Further validation of these findings will require larger, rigorously controlled studies.